gayashiva/Thesis/References/Inspire Faculty Proposal.md

 However, most AIRs are neither so large or last so long.

 Based on this definition, we can define "artificial glaciers" as ice bodies that are both larger in area and last longer than two consecutive years.
-Manmade ice structures can, in theory, occupy any area provided for their construction.
-But can AIRs, like glaciers, also survive the summer and compound their size every consecutive winter?
+Manmade ice terraces can, in theory, occupy any area provided for their construction.
+But can ice terrraces, like glaciers, also survive the summer and compound their size every consecutive winter?